Crown Vantage Property, Parchment, Kalamazoo County

 The Crown Vantage Property encompasses a former Type II and III landfill historically utilized for disposal of papermaking waste, a historic wastewater treatment plant, former settling lagoons, and the former mill property.
 The property is suspected of being a source for PFAS that was detected in the City of Parchment’s municipal water system and nearby residential water wells.

-- MDEQ will continue to provide oversight for Georgia-Pacific’s hydrogeological investigation.
+- EGLE will continue to provide oversight for Georgia-Pacific’s hydrogeological investigation.

-- MDEQ will continue weekly update calls with local officials and separate update calls with Georgia-Pacific and its consultant.
+- EGLE will continue weekly update calls with local officials and separate update calls with Georgia-Pacific and its consultant.

 - Weekly press releases updating the project will be issued by the Kalamazoo County Health & Community Services Department (KCHCSD).